counterfactual/monorepo/packages/specs/source/adjudication-layer.md

 }
 ```

-- **`participants`**: These are the keys expected to have signed any state updates that are meant to be validated by the `ChallengeRegistry`.
+- **`participants`**: These are the keys expected to have signed any state updates that are meant to be validated by the `AppInstanceAdjudicator`.

 - **`channelNonce`**: A number used to identify uniqueness of the AppInstance

 The hash of the app identity, defined as `keccak256(abi.encode(appIdentity.channelNonce, appIdentity.participants))`, uniquely identifies the app instance as well.

 ## Challenges